 Note on the rate-limiting steps: the transfer of an electron from cyt C all the way to the bimetal core can be less than 100 microseconds and yet it takes a 4-electron CCO cycle roughly 10,000 microseconds instead of 400 microseconds.
 The rate-limiting step(s) could be connected to each other and occuring during the electron transfer between hemeA to the hemeA3/CuB bimetal core, waiting on molecular structural changes in the bimetal core, or waiting on an electron to transfer from cyt C to CuA.
 See the images below.

-Getting back to the previous paragraph: I then divide my 250 microseconds per electron transfer goal by 10 as the total amount of time I want the light pulse to be on for each "accelerated electron cycle" (25 microsecond pulses, 250 microseconds apart).
+I divide my 250 microseconds per electron transfer goal by 10 as the total amount of time I want the light pulse to be on for each "accelerated electron cycle" (25 microsecond pulses, 250 microseconds apart).
 Short pulses that are only 1/10th as long as the off-stage can be 10 times more powerful in terms of light coming out without burning the LEDs up or heating the skin.
 The hope is that I can thereby force all the CCOs to be "in sync".
 I know 30 mW/cm^2 does not cause too much heat in skin or the circuitry, so I should make these pulses 300 mW/cm^2 which is only 30 mW/cm^2 averaged over the cycle.
 I know from experience 300 mW/cm^2 does not appear to be "wastefully intense", but it should be getting close, so I do not wish to try 20x stonger pulses (and LEDs can't handle it).
 50 microsecond pulses half as strong still spaced 250 microseconds apart is also reasonable (shooting for 5x instead of 10x).
 LEDs are about 25% efficient, so I know my pluses will require 1,200 mW/cm^2 electrical energy.

 A 1.5 microsecond pulse every 150 microsecond might be plenty (as they tried in tomato plants at 668 nm for photosynthesis which uses similar biological structures.
 It seems what I am attempting was tried in this paper in tomatoes and they failed.
 10 to 20 microsecond pulses every 100 microseconds may be best because 100 microseconds is about the speed at which 2 of the 4 electrons in a cycle can make it through (the other two are probably much slower, see below).
 "Kicking" the metal atoms with light creates an electrostatic *pull* on the cyt C, and a *push* on the "bimetal core" where the main enzymatic reaction with oxygen and water is occurring. (( Side Notes: Interestingly, in the plant article above it took 10 photons to convert 1 molecule of CO2 into O2.
 If every metal atom step of CCO doing the reverse process of converting O2 to CO2 required a photon (850 nm for CuA, 620 nm for heme A, and 660 nm for heme A3 to CuB) then it would take 12 photons (3 wavelengths times 4 electrons).
 In the plant, 2 millisecond pulses every 200 milliseconds (1,000 times slower) caused photosynthesis to be cut in half. ))